Macron's leadership at risk amid tensions over pension plan

 Macron's reelection to a second term last April bolstered his standing as a senior player in Europe.
 He campaigned on a pro-business agenda, pledging to address the pension issue and saying the French must “work longer.”

-In June, Macron’s centrist alliance lost its parliamentary majority, though it still holds more seats than other political parties.
+In June, Macron’s centrist alliance lost its majority in the lower house of parliament, though it still holds more seats than other political parties.
 He said at the time that his government wanted to “legislate in a different way,” based on compromises with a range of political groups.

 Macron's political opponents in the National Assembly filed two no-confidence motions Friday against the government of Prime Minister Elisabeth Borne.
 Government officials are hoping to survive a vote on the motions set for Monday because the opposition is divided, with many Republicans expected not to support it.